IotaSpencer/iotaspencer.me/projects/clickflare/about.md

-## cloudflare_cli - Interface with the Cloudflare API!
+## clickflare - Interface with the Cloudflare API!

-    cloudflare_cli is an interface into the Cloudflare API, usage is rate-limited by Cloudflare itself, not the gem.
+    clickflare is an interface into the Cloudflare API, usage is rate-limited by Cloudflare itself, not the gem.

     See https://api.cloudflare.com/#getting-started-requests for information